 If you cannot afford to rent a house there are other alternatives available like Lodgings, Boarding Houses & sharing but at the cost of your privacy and freedom.

 You can make your living cheaper by lodging in a private home.
-Lodging in a private home could be one option that offers similar facilities like a hotel.
-You can feel like at home as well as you need not worry about managing meals and other daily essentials.
-But you have to follow some rules like eating at fixed time, sharing a bathroom.
+Lodging in a private home could be one option that offers similar facilities to a hotel.
+You can feel at home as well as you need not worry about managing meals and other daily essentials.
+But you have to follow some rules like eating at a fixed time, sharing a bathroom.
 This type of accommodations is arranged by universities.

 Sharing apartments is also less expensive than renting a house.
 Share your house as well as the house bills.
-You can have some kind of company in a new place as well as lessen you rent burden.
+You can have some kind of company in a new place as well as lessen your rent burden.
 If you wish to share your rented property, make sure your rental contract permits so.
 You might go through some legal hassles if you opt for joint flat-sharing so it would be convenient if one person is the tenant while paying the rent in a chunk.
 You can share an apartment for $100 (single) to $140 (double) per week with your own bedroom, or up to $250 with your own bathroom.

 How to find housing for a student at a cheaper price?

 Accommodation colleges provide is cheaper but hard to find.
 If you write to the housing officer as soon as you get acceptance in the university there are chances of getting it.
 The cost of accommodation in halls of residence is around $90 per week for self-catering to around $280 for full board.
-Likewise, sharing privately-owned apartments or houses cost around $110 per week for a single room and from $170 for a double.
+Likewise, sharing privately-owned apartments or houses cost around $110 per week for a single room and $170 for a double.

 NepaliPage,connects Australian Nepalese Community & Australian Nepalese Business Globally